 1. Create krbtgt principals for the two realms.
 For example, if you have two realms called ONE.COM and TWO.COM, you need to add the following principals: krbtgt/ONE.COM@TWO.COM and krbtgt/TWO.COM@ONE.COM.
 Add these two principals at both realms.
-Note that there must be at least one common encryption mode between these two realms.
+There must be at least one common encryption mode between these two